ataulien/Inside-Gothic/README.md

 > the mapping of script instances to visuals, but that would not work for mods
 > with custom items.

-# What makes Gothic feel like Gothic?

-## Rain
+# Rain

 On the (almost) yearly _Moddertreffen_, a Community Meetup, I have been told, that while the programmers thought Rain was important for an authentic feeling, management (or the publisher, can't remember) didn't think so.
 The legend goes that some members of the team met at the weekend and implemented rain into the engine, because it felt like the right thing to do.
 Management liked it (or didn't care) and they left it in.

 ### When does it rain?